elasekness/RNASeq_workshop/Day1.md

 > Notice that there are options to submit sequences, download sequences, and even analyze data. <br>
 > There is also an option to submit sequences to the BLAST server.
-> BLAST is an alignment tool to look for sequences that are similar (a proxy for homology) to your queries, which we will be using later.
+> BLAST is an alignment tool to look for sequences that are similar (a proxy for homology) to your queries.

 Choose 'Assembly' under the top left pull-down menu (set to 'All Databases' by default).
 We can use BOOLEAN search terms (such as AND, OR, and NOT) to make our search more specific.
 For now, simply type "pseudomonas aeruginosa UCBPP-PA14"  How many entries are returned?
 If we didn't know the genome or assembly accession, we could use the filter drop-down menu to narrow our search.
 From the "filters" menu, specify that you want genomes with annotation and those that are completely assembled.
 This now returns one assembly.
-Clicking the assembly link associated with this strain brings you to a page with additional information about this assembly, including various ways to download the genome and associated data.
+Clicking the assembly link associated with this strain brings you to a page with additional information, including various ways to download the genome and associated data.
 Notice that there are GenBank and RefSeq versions of this assembly even though it is the same genome.

 We can download the genome in fasta file format to our computers using the 'download' option at the top left of the page.
 However, we would then need to transfer this file from our computers to a GCP storage bucket and from the storage bucket to our VM.